PythonRSAS/pythonrsas.github.io/_posts/2020-01-09-6-Market-Risk.md

 management team and employees paid off as today Washington Mutual is recognized as one of the nation’s leading retailers of financial services.
 We’ve come a long way, fast.

-While our efforts over the past decade focused on building our franchise, our future results and success are centered around maximizing the full power of what we have built.
+While our efforts over the past deced on building our franchise, our future results and success are centered around maximizing the full power of what we have built.
 In September, we announced a major organizational realignment to center the company around two broad customer sets: consumers and commercial clients.
 This new alignment will serve to create a